kmsholcomb/style-guidelines/style_guidelines_carina.md

 - **That**: Avoid using *that* as a demonstrative pronoun (which stands in for or points to a noun).
 Instead, use it as an adjective and follow it with a noun.

-## Clarify gerunds and participles (verbs ending in *-ing* and *-ed*)
+## Clarify gerunds and participles

 Participles are verbs that end in *-ed* or *-ing* and act as modifiers.
 Gerunds are verbs that end in *-ing* and act as nouns.
 Both types of words are useful and acceptable, but confusion can arise if they are not placed precisely in a sentence.
 For example, the word *meeting* can be a gerund or a modifier (or even a noun) depending on its placement in a sentence.
 Clarify gerunds and participles as necessary.